simeononsecurity/simeononsecurity.ch/content/articles/how-to-flash-rayhunter-devices-complete-guide/index.en.md

 An IMSI catcher (also called StingRay, cell site simulator, or fake cell tower) is surveillance equipment that mimics legitimate cellular towers to intercept mobile device communications.
 It forces nearby devices to connect to the malicious equipment instead of legitimate towers, allowing operators to harvest device identifiers (IMSI numbers), location data, call metadata, and potentially intercept communications. **Rayhunter** detects these devices by identifying abnormal cellular network behavior patterns.

 #### Can Rayhunter detect all types of surveillance equipment?
 **Rayhunter** specifically detects IMSI catchers and cell site simulators operating on 2G, 3G, and 4G/LTE networks.
-It cannot detect other types of surveillance such as WiFi monitoring, GPS tracking devices, physical surveillance, or native 5G surveillance that doesn't use downgrade attacks. **Rayhunter** is one component of a comprehensive privacy protection strategy.
+It can't detect other types of surveillance such as WiFi monitoring, GPS tracking devices, physical surveillance, or native 5G surveillance that doesn't use downgrade attacks. **Rayhunter** is one component of a comprehensive privacy protection strategy.

 #### Is it legal to use Rayhunter?
-**Rayhunter** is completely legal to use in most jurisdictions as it is a passive monitoring tool that doesn't interfere with cellular networks or other devices.
+**Rayhunter** is completely legal to use in most jurisdictions as it's a passive monitoring tool that doesn't interfere with cellular networks or other devices.
 It simply analyzes cellular signals that your device receives naturally.
 However, local laws vary, so users should verify compatibility with their local regulations.
 The EFF developed **Rayhunter** as a legitimate privacy protection tool.

 ### Technical Questions

 #### Why does Rayhunter require a SIM card if it doesn't need active service?
 The SIM card provides the International Mobile Subscriber Identity (IMSI) needed for your device to authenticate with cellular networks and participate in the cellular protocol exchanges that **Rayhunter** monitors.
-Without a SIM card, the device cannot connect to cellular networks and **Rayhunter** would have no network activity to analyze for suspicious patterns.
+Without a SIM card, the device can't connect to cellular networks and **Rayhunter** would have no network activity to analyze for suspicious patterns.

 #### How much data does Rayhunter consume during normal operation?
 **Rayhunter** uses minimal data for basic monitoring since it primarily analyzes cellular protocol information rather than internet traffic.
 However, if you enable remote notifications via ntfy or use the device as a hotspot simultaneously, data usage will increase accordingly.
 The monitoring itself consumes negligible bandwidth.